tacone/rapache/README.md

 ## License

-Everything is GPL3 except where otherwise noted (there are some LGPL3 files)
+Everything is GPL3 except where otherwise noted (some files are dual licensed LGPL3/GPL3)